GhumanNavneet/AML-Service-Labs/visual-studio-code/README5.md

 3. With a Workspace in hand you are ready to build a container that wraps your model.
 This consists of three steps- **creating** a Container Image, **registering** the Model and **creating** an Image.
 Execute Step 2 and wait for it to complete.
 When it is finished you will have a **Docker container** image that you will be able to deploy to your **IoT Edge** device.

 ## Exercise 5 - Deploy the modules
 In this exercise you will deploy 2 modules to your IoT Edge device.
-One is a telemetry generator that will produce simulated temperature readings and the other will be an Azure Machine Learning module that will perform anomaly detection.<br/>
+One is a telemetry generator that will produce simulated temperature readings and the other will be an Azure Machine Learning module that will perform anomaly detection.

-1. Navigate to the **Azure Portal**** in your browser and locate your **IoT Hub**.<br/>
+1. Navigate to the **Azure Portal**** in your browser and locate your **IoT Hub**.
 2. Select **IoT Edge** under Automatic Device Management and select your IoT Edge device.<br/>
 ![IoT Edge devices](./images/01.png)
 3. Select **Set modules**.
 A three-step wizard opens in the portal, which guides you through adding modules, specifying routes, and reviewing the deployment.<br/>
 ![Set Modules](./images/02.png)
 4. In the **Add Modules** step of the wizard, find the Deployment Modules section.
 Click **Add** then select IoT Edge Module.<br/>
 ![Add modules](./images/03.png)
-5. In the Name field, enter `tempSensor`.<br/>
+5. In the Name field, enter `tempSensor`.
 6. In the Image URI field, enter `mcr.microsoft.com/azureiotedge-simulated-temperature-sensor:1.0`.
-This image is available from  Microsoft supplied container registry.<br/>
+This image is available from  Microsoft supplied container registry.
 7. Leave the other settings unchanged, and select Save.<br/>
 ![IoT Edge Custom Modules](./images/04.png)
-8. Next you will add the machine learning module that you created.<br/>
+8. Next you will add the machine learning module that you created.
-9. Under Deployment Modules, select Add.<br/>
+9. Under Deployment Modules, select Add.
-10. This time select Azure Machine Learning Module.<br/>
+10. This time select Azure Machine Learning Module.
-11. In the Deployment Name field, enter `machinelearningmodule`.<br/>
+11. In the Deployment Name field, enter `machinelearningmodule`.
-12. In the Subscription, select the Azure Subscription that contains your Azure Machine Learning Workspace.<br/>
+12. In the Subscription, select the Azure Subscription that contains your Azure Machine Learning Workspace.
-13. From the Workspace dropdown, select your Azure Machine Learning Workspace.<br/>
+13. From the Workspace dropdown, select your Azure Machine Learning Workspace.
 14. From the Image dropdown, select the machine learning image you recently deployed.<br/>
 ![Machine Learning module](./images/05.png)
-15. Select Next.<br/>
+15. Select Next.
-16. Back in the Set Modules step, select **Next**.<br/>
+16. Back in the Set Modules step, select **Next**.
 17. In the Specify Routes step, copy the **JSON** below into the text box.
 The first **route** transports messages from the temperature sensor to the machine learning module via the "amlInput" endpoint, which is the endpoint that all Azure Machine Learning modules use.
 The second **route** transports messages from the machine learning module to IoT Hub.
 In this route, `amlOutput` is the endpoint that all Azure Machine Learning modules use to output data, and `$upstream` denotes IoT Hub.

     ```